How To Get Influencers To Promote Your Product

 Other paid partnerships

 Look at other paid partnerships.
-If an influencer has already partnered with other brands in order to promote and sell products, this shows that they have experience partnering with companies—and also makes them more likely to do so again if asked by yours!
+If an influencer has already partnered with other brands to promote and sell products, this shows that they have experience partnering with companies—and also makes them more likely to do so again if asked by yours!

 How to Approach an Influencer for Product Promotion